 For example: A user searches Google for "new cars" and the results show both a standard result link and an AMP link pointing to the same page on Bob's Car Dealership.
 A click on either link will count toward the same URL, of course.
 The next day, Bob (owner of the website) opens Search Analytics for his site, groups results by page, filters by AMP feature, and sees that URL listed with 1 click, no matter whether the user clicked the AMP link or the standard link.

 Choose which metrics to display by toggling the appropriate tab on the report.

 - Clicks - Count of clicks from a Google search result that landed the user on your property.
 Learn more.

 - Impressions - How many links to your site a user saw on Google search results.
 Impressions are counted when the user visits that page of results, even if the result was not scrolled into view.
 However, if a user views only page 1 but the result is on page 2, the impression is not counted.
-The count is aggregated by site or page.
+The count is aggregated by property or page.
 Note that infinitely scrolling result pages (image search) the impression might require the item to be scrolled into view.
 Learn more.